Charlene Lima

-Charlene M. Lima (born August 18, 1953) is an American politician who is a Democratic member of the Rhode Island House of Representatives, representing the 14th district since 1993.
+Charlene M. Lima (born August 18, 1953) is an American politician who has served as a Democratic member of the Rhode Island House of Representatives since 1993, first representing the 13th district (later the 14th district after redistricting).
 During the 2009-2010 sessions, she served on the House Committees on Corporations, Separation of Powers, and Oversight.
 She also served as Chairperson of the Special House Commission to examine the issue of licensing of builders and contractors.
-Lima is currently the Deputy Speaker of the House.
+Lima served as the Deputy Speaker of the House from 2010-2022.
+Outside of politics, she was a teacher for the Providence Public School District.